scaffold-eth/scaffold-eth/README.md

 These variables track the total liquidity, but also by individual addresses too.
 Now, let's create an init() function in `DEX.sol` that is payable and then we can define an amount of tokens that it will transfer to itself.
-**TODO: make sure the code is right**

 <details markdown='1'><summary> 👨🏻‍🏫 Solution Code</summary>

 ```
     function init(uint256 tokens) public payable returns (uint256) {
-  require(totalLiquidity==0,"DEX:init - already has liquidity");
+        require(totalLiquidity == 0, "DEX: init - already has liquidity");
         totalLiquidity = address(this).balance;
         liquidity[msg.sender] = totalLiquidity;
-  require(token.transferFrom(msg.sender, address(this), tokens));
+        require(token.transferFrom(msg.sender, address(this), tokens), "DEX: init - transfer did not transact");
         return totalLiquidity;
     }
 ```

 </details>

 Calling `init()` will load our contract up with both ETH and 🎈 Balloons.

 We can see that the DEX starts empty.
 We want to be able to call init() to start it off with liquidity, but we don’t have any funds or tokens yet.
 Add some ETH to your local account using the faucet and then find the `00_deploy_your_contract.js` file.
-Find and uncomment the line below and add your address:
+Find and uncomment the line below and add your front-end address:

-**TODO: STEVE create a fork of this repo.
-Then start commenting everything out and making a challenge-ready repo for Austin.**

 ```
-  // // paste in your address here to get 10 balloons on deploy:
+  // // paste in your front-end address here to get 10 balloons on deploy:
+  // await balloons.transfer(
+  //   "0xe64bAAA0F6012A0F320a262cFe39289bA6cBd0f2",
-  // await balloons.transfer("YOUR_ADDRESS","" + (10 * 10 ** 18));
+  //   "" + 10 * 10 ** 18
+  // );
 ```

 Run `yarn deploy`.
 The front end should show you that you have balloon tokens.
 We can’t just call init() yet because the DEX contract isn’t allowed to transfer tokens from our account.
 We need to approve() the DEX contract with the Balloons UI.